DanBurbach/rick_and_morty_api_react_v2/README.md

 FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-### All JSON code (and materials gathered from Cards Against Humanity) is Licensed under Attribution-NonCommercial-ShareAlike 2.0 Generic (CC BY-NC-SA 2.0)

-You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

-You may not use the material for commercial purposes.

-If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

-You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

 #### Copyright 2019 Daniel Burbach